Defordel/DenpaEx-Plus/README.md

 - The Engine does not support adding haxelibs without source code.
 - The Engine is constrained to a modified HaxeFlixel's capabilities.

+## About DenpaEKs's noteskin

+- You're free to use it however you want with credit!
+Just don't claim it as your own.

 real :100: